What We Do

 Center for Community-Engaged Teaching and Research (CETR)

 At Duquesne, learning extends beyond the classroom.
-Through CETR, Duquesne connects students and faculty to learning and research experiences in the community.
+Through CETR, Duquesne students and faculty create community partnerships that provide meaningful opportunities for learning, resesarching, and addressing community concerns.

 Whether we're addressing community trauma with FOCUS Pittsburgh or coaching local youth through our Reading to Play, Playing to Read initiative, we prepare students to contribute to—and create—a more just world.